repoussé [ruh-poo-sey ]

-I have lived at the beach in San Clemente, CA since 2006 and South Orange County since 1993.
-I was born in the U.K. and have moved around quite a lot but have always found my way back home to water.
+Born in the U.K, raised in Southern California my home is rooted now in San Clemente, CA. Being near the ocean is my greatest blessing.
 I believe there is magic in the in-between worlds at shorelines that can’t be replicated anywhere, and it is the source of my inspiration.
 The water, and my proximity to it, directly correlate with my overall wellbeing and I take advantage of swimming, SUPing, and sailing as frequently as I can.

 I don’t have formal art schooling, the last art class I took was in 8th grade.
-However, my late-mother was an artist (and nurse) who encouraged our complete freedom to express ourselves, so long as no one was harmed.
-We were immersed in classical arts and frequented museums and operas often.
-I spent my early career in marketing and graphic design in telecommunications.
-I have always thought of myself as more of a scientist/nerd and have studied population health, neuroscience, organizational leadership and innovation for the past decade.
+However, my late mother was an artist (and nurse) who encouraged my complete freedom to express myself.
+I was immersed in classical and performance art and took dance classes as a child.
+I have gravitated more towards science in my education and have studied population health, neuroscience, organizational leadership, and innovation for the past decade.
 For a long time, art has been my sacred sanctuary away from data, crisis response, and project management.

 Other Work + Professional Life

 I believe, and science supports, that creative expression can be a powerful therapeutic tool for overcoming stress and trauma.
 I have processed both grief and joy with copper as my outlet.
 I hope to impart a sense of healing for others and guide a deeper understanding of the experience of love, in all of its forms, symbolically captured in copper.

 My education is in Health Science / Health Management and I spent many years implementing population-level mental health and wellbeing programs to help people cope with stress, build resilience skills, and manage crises.
 I have helped to produce major international esports events, and am honored to have found a “side hustle” helping various non-profit organizations reach their fundraising goals.